DJDarkCyber/Lab-Sem5/CS3501-Compiler_Design/ExamPrograms/README.md

 # CS3501 - Compiler Design (Exam Programs)

 Welcome to my CS3591 repository!
-This is where I've uploaded the practical programs related to Computer Networks from my exams.
+This is where I've uploaded the practical programs related to Compiler Design from my exams.

 ## Table of Contents